So1ene/my-setup/windows.md

 git config --global --list
 ```

-Generate a git ssh keygen to link to your github
+Generate a git ssh keygen to link to your github:
 ```powershell
 ssh-keygen -t ed25519 -C "<comment>"
 ```